RosanaFSS/SQL/README.md

 - RBMS is a set of software tools that controls the data.
 - I learned some advantages :+1: of using cloud databases
 :heavy_minus_sign: cloud databases can expand an shrink their storage and compute capacities during runtime to accomodate changing needs and usage demands;
-:heavy_minus_sign: scalability | ease of use, users can access from cirtually anywhere;
+:heavy_minus_sign: scalability | ease of use, users can access from virtually anywhere; :100:
 :heavy_minus_sign: disaster recovery | data is kept secure through backups on remote servers in case of failure or power outage.

 - There are 5 basic SQL commands: Create, Insert, Select, Update, Delete.